 There's a new baby in the family and life is exciting!
 But maybe you're struggling a bit, or you have lots of questions.
 That's okay – most new parents do.
 In this section, we'll give you the tools to care for your baby and care for yourself.

 New baby basics: You just got home with your baby.
 Now what?
-We give you information to help you in the early days, including support for getting started with breastfeeding.
+We give you information to help you in the early days.

 Adjusting: Becoming a parent for the first time is a big step so we have some tips to help you as you get used to a new phase of life.

 Mental Health: It is important to take care of yourself so you can care for your baby in the best way possible.

 Recovery : It takes time to heal from giving birth, so be patient and kind to yourself.

 Immunization is a healthy choice that saves lives.
 When you immunize your baby, you're protecting them against illness and serious harms.
 These include meningitis, pneumonia, paralysis, brain damage, cancer and even death.

 BC's immunization program provides free vaccines to protect your child from 15 diseases.
 First immunizations are at two months and can be done by your local

 One in every 300 babies born in BC has hearing loss.
 If it's caught early, much can be done and problems with developing language skills can be avoided.
 That's why the

 BC Early Hearing Program is working to screen all babies born in BC Hospitals.
 Most babies in BC have their hearing screened before they go home from the hospital.
 For babies who were not screened in the hospital, hearing screening is offered at your local audiology (hearing) clinic or community screening clinic.